-The paths don’t get too muddy and the ground is very even; a walk along the river in Youlgeave is the epitome of a gentle amble.
+The paths don’t get too muddy and the ground is very even; this Youlgreave walk along the river is the epitome of a gentle amble.

-There are 3 pubs in Youlgreave, we’ve tested them all and only one entices us back… The Bulls Head Hotel.
+There are 3 Youlgreave pubs, we’ve tested them all and only one entices us back… The Bulls Head Hotel.
 It’s old, it’s clean, the staff are lovely, the food’s grand and there’s a cosy fire in winter.
 What more do you want?